MaskoFortwana/CyberArk-WebConnect/docs/webconnect-comparison.md

-# ChromeConnect vs. Original WebConnect: Feature Comparison and Migration Guide
+# WebConnect vs. Original Legacy Tool: Feature Comparison and Migration Guide

-This document provides a comprehensive comparison between ChromeConnect and the original WebConnect tool, highlighting improvements, new features, and migration paths for existing users.
+This document provides a comprehensive comparison between WebConnect and legacy web automation tools, highlighting improvements, new features, and migration paths for existing users.

 ## 📋 Table of Contents